Chokeunhee/DS561_Team-5/README.md

 2. than since you need a model (fine-tuned gpt model) -> contact keunhee0711@kaist.ac.kr for the corresponding api keys and assitant id
 3. server -> at my-api-server run node server.js
 4. front -> at chatbot-client run npm start

+dataset_related_src
+-> contains code and data related to QA generation task -> Opeanai api is needed to check the code

+evaluation_related_src
+-> contain code and data related to evaluation task